You are to create a report that presents a portfolio of all of your work over the semester.

 The document must be a delivered as a single PDF file.

 The document should have the following sections:

 - Cover page and table of contents.
 This should be a single page that has your name on it, the date, and a listing of each assignment.
 See Attach:pp-cover.odt and Attach:pp-cover.pdf as an example.

-- For each assignment, the items numbered 1 through 7 above, in the order listed above.
+- For each assignment, the things above, in the order listed above.

 Do NOT put all the code at the end of the document.
 Instead, put the files associated with each problem set immediately after the narrative for that PS.